nishkohli96/eslint-config/apps/eslint-config-docs/docs/usage/index.md

 **Both packages contain the same set of rules.**

-Example applications that utilize the `eslint` and `eslint-flat-config` can be viewed [here](https://github.com/nishkohli96/eslint-config/tree/main/examples).
+Example applications that utilize the `eslint-flat-config` can be viewed [here](https://github.com/nishkohli96/eslint-config/tree/main/examples/eslint-v9).